prodriguezdefino/vagrant-env-spark-cluster/README.md

 In the root directory there is a Vagrantfile which contains the information needed by Vagrant to startup the virtual machine with the desired configuration.
 Our example will pull an Ubuntu image, will install it, then it will install Docker in the newly created box, then will pull the Docker images and finally will run some scripts to configure our Spark environment.

 Running in the console ```vagrant up --provision``` will do the trick.
-If it's the first time it will take a while (several minutes!, depending on the network available bandwidth) since it needs to download everything from the remote repositories.
+If it's the first time it will take a while (several minutes!, depending on the network's available bandwidth) since it needs to download everything from the remote repositories.

-After the machine completed the installation of the needed components we can log into the spark-host with ```vagrant ssh```.
-To access the Docker container you can use first ```docker ps``` to find out the shell container's id (first 3 characters will be sufficient) and then ```docker exec -it <CONTAINER-ID> bash``` to get us a bash interface with the spark shell environment ready to be launched.
+After the machine completed the installation of the needed components we can log into the host machine with ```vagrant ssh```.
+To access the Docker container that will host our Spark Shell you can use first ```docker ps``` to find out the shell container's id (first 3 characters will be sufficient) and then ```docker exec -it <CONTAINER-ID> bash``` to get us a bash interface with the spark shell environment ready to be launched.

-Then, once in the container bash, we can load up the master's spark console with ```$RUN_SPARK_SHELL master.sparkmaster.dev.docker``` (since by default that's the address on where the master node register itself) and start testing the environment with:
+Then, once in the container's bash, we can load up the spark console with ```$RUN_SPARK_SHELL master.sparkmaster.dev.docker``` (since by default that's the address on where the master node register itself) and start testing the environment with:
 ```
 	val NUM_SAMPLES = 10000000
 	val count = sc.parallelize(1 to NUM_SAMPLES).map{i =>